-This course will meet regularly meet in Clark 206 at 8:30 AM.
+This course will meet regularly meet in Clark Hall 206 at 10:30 AM.
 All sections of English 101 spend 50% of their time in computer classrooms.
-Therefore we will also meet in Clark 404 on the days I have specified below (high lighted).
+Therefore, we will also meet in Clark Hall 404, labelled as LAB, on the days I have specified below.
 Please pay attention to the schedule of work and regularly check your email so that you arrive at the correct location on the correct day.
-Schedule may change with advance notice based on our progress - please pay attention to updates given in class.
+The schedule of work below is subject to minor changes based on our progress.
 Final Portfolios will be returned during our course's scheduled final exam time.
 The final exam schedule can be found here: http://registrar.wvu.edu/current_students/finals/fall-2015